-Another school year is starting and with it comes new adventures and new challenges for our children.
-I think we share particular worries as we face a new academic year: will my child like his/her teacher, the homework battles are about to begin (more about homework strategies here), balancing after school activities with an already busy schedule, etc.
+Another school year is starting and with it comes fresh adventures and new challenges for our children.
+I think we share particular worries as we face a new academic year: will my child like his/her teacher, the homework battles are about to begin (more about homework strategies here), balancing after-school activities with an already busy schedule, etc.

 Let us think about it another way:

-Are our children Christian only on Sunday or only at Church or are they Christian every day of the week and even at school?
+Are our children Christian only on Sunday, at Church or are they Christian every day of the week and even at school?

 But how do we equip our children for a world that has become less welcoming of Christ and Christianity?

-I wanted to provide a possible answer to this question when I set about to write Philo and the Faithfulness SuperHoly (the fourth book in the series Philo and the SuperHolies).
-The book tackles this challenge by placing Philo in a situation where his regular support system is not available to help him.
-Philo is at a camping trip (away from his parents) with cub scouts (not his church friends) and debating whether to read his Bible (what he usually does) at the risk of being mocked by his friends.
+I wanted to provide a potential answer to this question when I set about to write Philo and the Faithfulness SuperHoly (the fourth book in the series Philo and the SuperHolies).
+The book tackles this challenge by placing Philo when his regular support system is not available to help him.
+Philo is on a camping trip (away from his parents) with cub scouts (not his church friends) and debating whether to read his Bible (what he usually does) at the risk of being mocked by his friends.